 Collaborative Research Highlights

-In collaboration with the UMMA Community Clinic, the LA Neighborhood Land Trust, and LAUSD, the Research & Evaluation (R&E) team completed a community-engaged assessment for the development of a school-based clinic and community garden at Fremont High School.
-The R&E team trained students and community members to conduct a research project that included surveys, focus groups, and site visit observations.
+Creating A Healthy Space for Healing: A Community-Engaged Assessment for the Fremont High School Wellness Center and Community Garden.
+A community-engaged assessment for the development of a school-based clinic and community garden at Fremont High School.
+In collaboration with the UMMA Community Clinic, the LA Neighborhood Land Trust, and LAUSD, the Research & Evaluation (R&E) team trained students and community members to conduct a research project that included surveys, focus groups, and site visit observations.
 These community researchers developed both operational and programmatic recommendations based on research data and continue to provide input to the development of the school-based clinic and community garden.
 (January 2012)

-Understanding a Pacific Islander Young Adult Perspective on Access to Higher Education is a local Southern California assessment of PI young adults regarding educational access barriers.
+Understanding a Pacific Islander Young Adult Perspective on Access to Higher Education.
+A local Southern California assessment of PI young adults regarding educational access barriers.
 This report examines how these barriers impact efforts to address health disparities and looks at opportunities for health and health-related professionals to reduce and care for the high burden of illnesses and diseases in PI communities.

-University of California, Los Angeles- Integrated Substance Abuse Program: Partnered with UCLA Integrated Substance Abuse Programs project evaluating integrated substance abuse and mental health treatment interventions for homeless adults with co-occurring disorders.
+UCLA Integrated Substance Abuse Programs Partnership.
+A project evaluating integrated substance abuse and mental health treatment interventions for homeless adults with co-occurring disorders.